 Admissions Tel +44 (0) 207 605 4882

 You will need to book a ticket to attend.
-Click here for the SPSG 11+ booking form.
+The booking form is available on the school’s website.

 You can submit an application at any time up until the registration deadline, which is in the November before the proposed year of entry.
 Check out the website here for current dates and deadlines.